Bictegravir, emtricitabine, and tenofovir alafenamide (Oral)

 You may take bictegravir, emtricitabine, and tenofovir alafenamide with or without food.

-Take bictegravir, emtricitabine, and tenofovir alafenamide on an empty stomach 2 hours before using an antacid containing aluminum, magnesium, or calcium.
+Take bictegravir, emtricitabine, and tenofovir alafenamide at least 2 hours before or 6 hours after taking an antacid that contains aluminum or magnesium.

 The dose of bictegravir, emtricitabine, and tenofovir alafenamide will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of bictegravir, emtricitabine, and tenofovir alafenamide.
 If your dose is different, do not change it unless your doctor tells you to do so.